 Full Payout: 85% payout with a 0% refund possibility in an 85% payout profit trade.

-**Not all binary trading brokers offer this.
+**Not all binary options trading brokers offer this.

 In some cases, you will see High Yield binary options contracts (such as High Yield Touch No Touch Binary Options or High Yield Boundary) which will offer substantially higher payouts – sometimes as high as 500%.
 But these trades will also be associated with more trading restrictions in place to protect the broker.